elbee-cyber/old.elbee-cyber.github.io/_posts/2023-1-17-chararr-definer-release.md

 This plugin is released under an [MIT license](https://github.com/elbee-cyber/analyze_char_arrays/blob/main/LICENSE).

 <a name="accepted"></a>
-## 1/17/2023 Released and Issue opened on Binja Community Plugins
+# Released and Issue opened on Binja Community Plugins | 1/17/2023

 <a href="https://github.com/elbee-cyber/analyze_char_arrays/releases/tag/1.0">https://github.com/elbee-cyber/analyze_char_arrays/releases/tag/1.0</a>
 <a href="https://github.com/elbee-cyber/analyze_char_arrays">https://github.com/elbee-cyber/analyze_char_arrays</a>

-# Issue closed, approved and set for release on the plugin manager
+Issue closed, approved and set for release on the plugin manager.
+Plugin mentioned on active development issue thread <a href="https://github.com/Vector35/binaryninja-api/issues/1637">https://github.com/Vector35/binaryninja-api/issues/1637</a> scheduled for release.
-## 1/17/2023 Added to Binary Ninja plugin manager

 <a href="https://github.com/Vector35/community-plugins/issues/204">https://github.com/Vector35/community-plugins/issues/204</a>

+As of time of writing the plugin has failed to appear on the plugin manager.